andjimbon/andjimbon.github.io/Optimal_portfolio.md

 <img src="images/stock_ret.png?raw=true"/>

-Cumulative return shows us that if we were invested 1 monetary unit in ISA in 2014, at the end of the analyzed period, we would get almost 225 monetary units (fee free)
+Cumulative return shows us that if we were invested 1 monetary unit in ISA in 2014, at the end of the analyzed period, we would get almost 225 monetary units (fee free).

 <img src="images/cummulative_ret.png?raw=true"/>